Child and Caregiver Classes Policies

 If a teacher needs to cancel a class or there is an inclement weather delay or closing, families registered in the class will receive an email at the address they listed as their preferred email address on the registration form.
 We will give as much notice as we can about cancellations, but please understand that, unfortunately, last-minute situations do arise and we are not equipped to make phone calls or send text messages; email is the only way that you will be notified, even for last-minute cancellations.

-Decisions to cancel Parenting Center classes due to weather are made by the Parenting Center Director and the class teacher, on a case-by-case basis.
+Decisions to cancel Parenting Center classes due to weather are made by our staff, on a case-by-case basis.
 If the entire EDCJCC building closes for the day, we will definitely cancel class.
 Otherwise, the decision will be made based on weather conditions in the neighborhood of the EDCJCC and on the teacher’s ability to get to class, rather than on the decisions of school districts in the area or any other factors.
-If a class is cancelled, you will be notified by an email from the Parenting Center Director or the teacher, at least an hour before the class start time.
+If a class is cancelled, you will be notified by an email from Miriam or the teacher, at least an hour before the class start time.
 Please be sure to check your email if there is inclement weather.
 If you haven’t received an email at least an hour before the class start time, class is on as scheduled.
 If a class is cancelled due to inclement weather, we will hold a make-up class on the make-up date specified on our registration page.
 However, if we have already used that make-up date in a session, we cannot hold additional make-ups for inclement weather and you will not be refunded for the additional cancelled classes.

 It is important that caregivers be responsible for the safety of their child.
 Caregivers are also responsible for monitoring their child to see that he/she does not harm others.
 If a child is acting aggressively towards other children (including hitting, pushing, biting, etc), we reserve the right to ask you to remove the child temporarily, for the day, or, in extreme cases, for the session.
 By registering for this class you both acknowledge and agree with the following statement: